grymlin/Transaction_Data_Cleaning/README.md

 # Cafe Sales Data Cleaning

 This project demonstrates how to clean, validate, and visualize transaction data from a cafe sales dataset.
 It addresses common data quality issues such as missing values, inconsistent formats, invalid entries, and outliers.
-The workflow includes both code and visualizations to help you understand the impact of each cleaning step.
+The workflow includes both code and visualizations to help understand the impact of each cleaning step.

 ---
 ## Project Overview

+- **Data Exploration:** Examine the raw dataset to identify data quality issues, patterns, and potential outliers.
 - **Data Cleaning:** Handle missing values, fix data types, standardize categorical values, and correct inconsistencies.
 - **Data Validation:** Compare raw and cleaned data to ensure integrity, consistency, and readiness for analysis.
-- **Visualization:** Use charts to illustrate the effects of cleaning and validation.

 ---

 ## Example Visualizations